Knobie/learning-github/README.md

 # learning-github
-Learning how to use github for programming
+Learning how to use github for programming.